 City of Seattle Information Technology - Community Technology Program

-Matching grants of up to $50,000 to Seattle, Washington nonprofits, neighborhood groups, Parent-Teacher-Student Associations (PTSA), business groups, and other community-based organizations for digital equity projects.
-The purpose of this program is to provide technology opportunities to all of Seattle's residents and communities – especially those who are historically underserved or underrepresented.
+Matching grants of up to $25,000 to Washington nonprofit organizations, neighborhood groups, Parent-Teacher-Student Associations, business groups, and other community-based organizations in eligible locations for digital equity projects.
+Funding is intended to provide technology opportunities to local residents and communities – especially those who are historically underserved or underrepresented.
 Eligible projects benefit the residents of Seattle.

 GrantWatch ID#: 151921

 Up to $25,000

 Projects must be completed within one year or less.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 USA: Washington: Seattle